ARM-software/sbsa-acs/README.md

 1. Any mainstream Linux based OS distribution
 2. git clone [EDK2 tree](https://github.com/tianocore/edk2)
 3. Install GCC 5.3 or later toolchain for Linux from [here](https://releases.linaro.org/components/toolchain/binaries/)
-4. Install the Build pre-requisite packages from [here](https://community.arm.com/docs/DOC-10804)
+4. Install the Build pre-requisite packages to build EDK2.
+The details are beyond the scope of this document.

+5. NOTE - Windows OS Build environment support will be added in future releases.

 ## Additional Reading
 1. For details on the SBSA ACS UEFI Shell Application, refer to the [SBSA ACS User Guide](docs/SBSA_ACS_UEFI_App_User_Guide.pdf)